 The Health Benefits of Indoor Plants

 1. Plants Increase Oxygen Plants create oxygen during photosynthesis.
 This natural process essentially helps us breathe in fresh oxygen released by plants.
-(Plants, in turn, use carbon dioxide—which we breathe out—and convert it into sugars that will help them grow.)
+Plants, in turn, use carbon dioxide we breathe out and convert it into sugars that will help them grow.

-1. Plants Promote Healing A recent study shows that plants do indeed have therapeutic value.
-By simply looking at decorative plants in their hospital rooms, patients recovering from surgery were reported to have lower blood pressure and less pain, anxiety, and distress.
+4. Plants Promote Healing Studies show that plants do indeed have therapeutic value.
+For example, by simply looking at decorative plants in their hospital rooms, patients recovering from surgery were reported to have lower blood pressure and less pain, anxiety, and distress.

-1. Plants Improve Mental and Physical Health Most of us experience a fast-paced life, leading to more demands, stress, and anxiety—and the workplace is no exception.
-Research shows a correlation between work environments with poor ventilation and lower work productivity (Sick Building Syndrome) as well as stress factors in the workplace and decreased productivity.
-The same research revealed a positive upswing in mood, creativity, memory retention, problem-solving, and improved health when indoor plants were introduced in an office space.
+5. Plants Improve Mental and Physical Health Most of us experience a fast-paced life with more demands, stress, and anxiety.
+Research shows a correlation with poorly ventilated home and work environments, less natural light through windows, spaces with fewer plants, and increased unnatural, artificial lighting to worsened health outcomes and is otherwise known as Sick Building Syndrome.
+The same research revealed a positive upswing in mood, creativity, memory retention, problem-solving, and improved health when indoor plants were introduced into the home or office spaces, along with bringing in more natural light through windows.

 Wiseman Health Take-Home Advice

-• Utilize the expertise of a professional plant expert, specifically one who specializes in holistic plant care such as Austin’s own Nature Indoors.
+• When needed, utilize the expertise of a professional plant expert, such as a plant nursery, and specifically one that specializes in holistic natural plant care.

 Editor’s Note: This content was created by our Wiseman Health content and writing team, without the influence of artificial intelligence engines.
 Our goal is to be your trusted source for natural health and medical information.
 This article was originally published on October 5, 2016 and has since been updated.